mmbman/Katagiri/1981-11-21-Blue-Cliff-Record-Case-25-Talk-1.md

 But what do you mean, “to take care of your breath”?
 In the end, how is it?
 Can you see the good concentration?
 No way.
 That is a label which is called “good student.”
 In the world of “good student,” there is a trap, so-called *paralyzed*.
 We are paralyzed.
 When you are paralyzed, there is no way to take care of your life.
 You become crazy, scream, but no one helps.
 So still you have to take care of *paralyzed* in your life, by yourself.
 That’s pretty hard.

 That’s why zazen is not a means.
 Zazen is returning home, and sitting in peace and harmony.
 That is zazen itself.
-If by zazen you try to attain enlightenment, the enlightenment you try to attain is exactly the same as social status, and positions, or, well, “spiritual” social status. *[Laughter.]* So for me, it’s not ridiculous, but it’s *funny*.
+If by zazen you try to attain enlightenment, the enlightenment you try to attain is exactly the same as social status, or positions, or, well, “spiritual” social status. *[Laughter.]* So for me, it’s not ridiculous, but it’s *funny*.
 Spiritual social status is wonderful, but people believe that it is the best thing we should depend on, and it is the purpose of zazen.
 I don’t think so.

 *[He chuckles.]* I’m sorry for you.
 But this is the real picture.
 There is nothing to depend on.